twosixlabs/V3SPA/README.md

 When running, it starts mongodb instance and connects the application to it.

-In order to use it, you will need to install these requirements:
+In order to use it, you will need to install these prerequisites:

 - Docker
 - docker-compose

+Before the first time running the application, you will have to create directories for MongoDB to store data in (see note below about changing MongoDB storage):

+    $ cd V3SPA
+    $ mkdir -p mongo/configdb mongo/data

 Then to run the application use these commands:

+    $ cd V3SPA
     $ docker-compose build
     $ docker-compose up